 In order to refine my strategy in the creation process and to avoid obstacles that you may already have faced, I have a few questions that I’m hoping you will answer for me.

 All of the above.
-I have some agencies that have large clients and outsource the copywriting for those clients to me.
+I have some marketing agencies that have large clients and outsource the copywriting for those clients to me.
 As far as the client is concerned, I am an employee of the agency.

 I also have several small- to mid-sized businesses that are my direct clients.
 My website attracts a wide range.
 Today for example, I received inquiries regarding my copywriting services from a startup overseas toy company , a mid-sized Ohio company that makes large signs for businesses to put on their building exteriors, and a small company in Pennsylvania that offers pressure washing services (cleans building exteriors, parking lots etc.).